-After obtaining external advice, the remuneration committee introduced new stretch FSP performance targets, that are independently measurable and industry relevant.
+After obtaining external advice, the Remuneration Committee introduced new stretching FSP performance targets, that are independently measurable and industry relevant.

-METRIC AND WEIGHTING RATIONALE VESTING EBIT margin (Earnings before interest and tax divided by revenue) 50% A key indicator of the underlying profit performance of the Group, encouraging performance in terms of both revenues and cost control.
+METRIC AND WEIGHTING RATIONALE VESTING EBIT margin (Earnings before interest and tax divided by revenue)50% A key indicator of the underlying profit performance of the Group, encouraging performance in terms of both revenues and cost control.
 30% vests for threshold performance and 100% vests for target performance, where threshold performance is 3% EBIT margin and target performance is 5% EBIT margin.
 Linear vesting will be applied between these points.
-Conversion ratio of EBITDA into cash (Cash generated by operations divided by earnings before interest, tax, depreciation and amortisation) 50% A key indicator of the ability of the Group to convert profits into cash, which requires good working capital management.
-30% vests for threshold performance and 100% vests for target performance, where threshold performance is 60% conversion ratio and target performance is 80% conversion ratio.
+Conversion ratio of EBITDA into cash (Operating cash flow plus dividends received divided by earnings before interest, tax, depreciation and amortisation) A key indicator of the ability of the Group to convert profits into cash, which requires good working capital management 30% vests for threshold performance and 100% vests for target performance, where threshold performance is 60% conversion ratio and target performance is 80% conversion ratio.
 Linear vesting will be applied between these points.
-A transitional arrangement will apply for the September 2018 award where the conversion ratio will be measured on a cumulative basis over year two and three of the performance period.
+50 %